 - Antibiotics: there is minimal evidence to support their use, except in a small subset of patients with complications or respiratory failure.

 - Ribavirin: may reduce the need for mechanical ventilatory support and the number of days in hospital but there is no clear evidence of clinically relevant benefits (eg, preventing respiratory deterioration or mortality).

 - Chest physiotherapy techniques analysed so far have not been shown to improve the severity of the disease.

 - Most children with bronchiolitis make a full recovery.

-- Most deaths occur in infants younger than 6 months or in those with underlying cardiac or pulmonary disease.
+- Death from bronchiolitis is uncommon.
+In England there are around 70 deaths per year due to bronchiolitis.
+Most deaths occur in infants younger than 6 months or in those with underlying cardiac or pulmonary disease.

 Recent years have seen the development of agents which provide passive immunity to RSV: RSV immunoglobulin (RSV-Ig) which has been superseded by palivizumab, a monoclonal antibody.
 It has been shown to reduce RSV-related hospitalisation and intensive care admissions significantly.
 The Joint Committee on Vaccination and Immunisation recommends that it should be used by those at high risk of severe RSV disease:

 - Those with bronchopulmonary dysplasia (BPD, also known as chronic lung disease) due to prematurity or chronic lung disease.

 - Those at high risk due to congenital heart disease.